Chad Smith: Sobriety

 Like some of his bandmates in the Red Hot Chili Peppers, Smith has struggled with substance abuse.
 He struggled with alcoholism and cocaine use for many years.
 He checked into a drug rehabilitation facility in 2008.

 Sports

-Smith is also an avid fan of his hometown Michigan sports teams, including the NHL's Detroit Red Wings.
-Similarly to Kiedis and Flea, Smith is also an avid fan of the Los Angeles Dodgers, regularly displaying the team's logo on his drum kit.
+Smith is a fan of his hometown Michigan sports teams, including the NHL's Detroit Red Wings.
+Similarly to Kiedis and Flea, Smith is also a fan of the Los Angeles Dodgers, regularly displaying the team's logo on his drum kit.

 Following the Red Hot Chili Peppers May 14, 2017, performance in Columbus, Ohio, Smith sang the University of Michigan fight song "The Victors".
 Smith's singing of the fight song made national news as the University of Michigan and Ohio State are longtime sports rivals.
 At shows in Ohio, Smith's drumset has sometimes featured the Michigan Wolverines logo.
 Smith and Flea have owned season tickets to the Los Angeles Rams since 2016.